JJLongoria/aura-helper/README.md

 ## [**Repair Dependencies**](#repair-dependencies)
-To maintenance your local *project integrity and cosistency*, specialy if you work with git as code master to deploy between environments the **Repair Dependencies** tool will be helpfull.
+To maintenance your local *project integrity and cosistency*, specialy if you work with git as code master to deploy between environments the **Repair Dependencies** tool will be helpful.

 You can **repair all dependecies** errors automatically or only **check to find errors** and repair it manually (if you want).
 Aura Helper support to check and repair Dependencies errors with Metadata types for all XML Files, from CustomApplications to Worflow files...